huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Upload multiple files

 To upload multiple files from a folder at once without uploading the entire folder, use the `--include` and `--exclude` patterns.
 It can also be combined with the `--delete` option to delete files on the repo while uploading new ones.
-In the example below, we sync the local Space by deleting remote files and uploading all files, except the ones in `/logs` and
+In the example below, we sync the local Space by deleting remote files and uploading all files except the ones in `/logs`:

 ```bash
 # Sync local Space with Hub (upload new files except from logs/, delete removed files)